-If districts or other applicable schools choose to expand their square footage in order to enable improved social distancing (e.g. building additions, lease space, transportable classroom units or spaces such as tents) the following requirements apply for all spaces to be occupied by school district staff and students:

-Code Review: Per statute, NYSED's Office of Facilities Planning must review and approve the above types of projects to ensure that the proposed spaces meet the fire code. ☐ Offsite Lease Requirements: For offsite facilities, the district or other applicable schools must contact their project manager at NYSED Office of Facilities Planning (OFP) and submit a Temporary Quarters (TQ) Project submission. Γo ensι are that these sites meet all requirements, TQ submissions require submission of: ☐ OFP Form FP_AU-Request for Approval of Use of a Facility; architectural quality floor plan; site plan; ☐ AHERA Plan; ☐ Fire Safety Report; ☐ Confirmation of Americans with Disabilities Act compliance; ☐ Local Code Authority Certificate of Occupancy; and ☐ Approval of use of space. □ Please note - if a Change of Occupancy in the Existing Building Code applies (e.g. office or Boccupancy to E-occupancy) code requirements such as rescue windows; accessibility; fire protection systems such as sprinkler or emergency voice alarm communication systems; ventilation - may make it infeasible. ☐ Districts or other applicable schools should identify COVID-19 Projects as "COVID-19 Reopening" when required materials are submitted to OFP for review. ☐ Consult with OFP for a preliminary evaluation of all facilities under consideration for leasing.
+If districts or other applicable schools choose to expand their square footage in order to enable improved social distancing (e.g. building additions, lease space, transportable classroom units school district staff and students: ☐ Code Review: Per statute, NYSED's Office of Facilities Planning must review and approve the above types of projects to ensure that the proposed spaces meet the fire code.
+Offsite Lease Requirements: For offsite facilities, the district or other applicable schools must contact their project manager at NYSED Office of Facilities Plannin (OFP) and submit a Temporary Quarters (TQ) Project submission.
+To ensure that these sites meet all requirements, TQ submissions require submission of: ☐ OFP Form FP_AU-Request for Approval of Use of a Facility; architectural quality floor plan; ☐ site plan; ☐ AHERA Plan; ☐ Fire Safety Report; ☐ Confirmation of Americans with Disabilities Act compliance; ☐ Local Code Authority Certificate of Occupancy; and ☐ Approval of use of space. ☐ Please note - if a Change of Occupancy in the Existing Building Code applies (e.g. office or B-occupancy to E-occupancy) code requirements such as rescue windows; accessibility; fire protection systems such as sprinkler or emergency voice alarm communication systems; ventilation - may make it infeasible. ☐ Districts or other applicable schools should identify COVID-19 Projects as "COVID-19 Reopening" when required materials are submitted to OFP for review.
+Consult with OFP for a preliminary evaluation of all facilities under consideration for leasing.
 All leased facilities must be submitted to OFP for review and approval.
 Please consult with your architect/engineer of record.
 Districts or other applicable schools should identify COVID-19 Projects as "COVID-19 Reopening" when required materials are submitted to OFP for review.

 Based on the list above and the information provided, we believe we have satisfied the mandatory requirements.